SolarWinds Worldwide, LLC.: SolarWinds Orion Suite v3.0 Undergoes Common Criteria Evaluation

 SolarWinds Solutions for Government

-- Government certifications and approvals include Army CoN and Navy DADMS, and technical requirements include Common Criteria EAL 2+ Certification, FIPS compatibility, DISA compliance, Security Technical Implementation Guide (STIG) compliance, National Institute of Standards and Technology (NIST) compliance, and Section 508 VPATs, in addition to fulfilling the requirements of the Good Practice Guide 13 (U.K.).
+- U.S. Government certifications and approvals include Army CoN and Navy DADMS.
+Technical Requirements include FIPS compatibility, DISA STIGs, and National Institute of Standards and Technology (NIST) compliance.

-- SolarWinds offers hundreds of built-in automated compliance reports, which meet requirements of most major auditing authorities, including DISA, NIST, and more.
+- SolarWinds also has hundreds of built-in automated compliance reports, which meet the requirements of major auditing authorities, including DISA STIG, FISMA, NIST, and more.

-For more product and pricing information, visit the SolarWinds Government Solutionspage.
-For more information on becoming a SolarWinds National Government Partner, contact us at nationalgovtsales@solarwinds.com.
+For more product and GSA pricing information, and for a fully functional free trialof all above products, visit the SolarWinds Government Solutionspage.

 Connect with SolarWinds